Easy-BS/v0.2.1/README.md

 systematic mismatch that the optimizer absorbed into envelope parameters.

-A new node builds an AMY EPW file automatically from the NOAA Integrated Surface Database for the station nearest the site, using the typical-year file as a template for the solar components that the hourly surface record does not carry.
+A new node builds an AMY EPW file automatically from the NOAA Integrated Surface Database for the station nearest the site.
 The node reports data completeness, degree-day comparison, and the source of every substituted value.

 ```